 Provide a room for the press conference for the Briefing announcement of the candidates and, in collaboration with the Department, invite media.
-The current Alice in Dairyland will serve as the Master of Ceremonies, but the County will need to develop a script of local supports, officials and others who should participate.
+The current Alice in Dairyland will serve as the Master of Ceremonies, but the Committee will need to develop a script of local supports, officials and others who should participate.
 The room shall have a space for interviews.
-Provide a press room at the Finale program for a press conference immediately following the Finals with the new and outgoing Alice.
+Provide a press room at the Finale program for a press conference immediately following the Finale with the new and outgoing Alice.
 1.55 Promotional Materials

-Work with the Committees on all public events associated with the Finals to ensure appropriate media coverage and notice of the events to the public.
-This can include press release, developing posters, signage, etc.
+Work with the Committees and Subcommittees on all public events associated with the Finals to ensure appropriate media coverage and notice of the events to the public.
+This can include press releases, developing posters, signage, etc.

-1.56 Website

-Maintain and update the Alice in Dairyland finals website (www.aliceindairyland.com), including payment of the fee for maintaining/owning the domain for a year, in addition to updating the site's content.

-1.60 Special Events Sub-Committee - Includes a chairperson who is a member of the County's Alice in Dairyland Steering Committee.
-The County's Alice in Dairyland Steering Committee appoints additional members to this sub-committee.
+- 1.56 Website and Social Media Maintain and update content on the Alice in Dairyland finals website (www.aliceindairyland.com).
+Maintain and update content on the Alice in Dairyland Finals Facebook page. - 1.60 Special Events Subcommittee Includes a chairperson who is a member of the County's Alice in Dairyland Steering Committee.
+The County's Alice in Dairyland Steering Committee appoints additional members to this subcommittee.

-Special Events Sub-Committee responsibilities:
+Special Events Subcommittee responsibilities: